Raids on shipping and naval units in Dover harbour and Straits.

 Main Activity:

-Shortly before 0800 hours, thirty Ju 87 Stuka dive-bombers of I/StG 77, escorted by Bf 109s of JG 27, were despatched to attack the convoy codenamed BACON sailing past Portland.
-Three Hurricanes from No. 238 Squadron were scrambled from Middle Wallop to intercept and shot down one Ju 87.
+Shortly before 0800 hours, thirty Ju 87 Stuka dive-bombers from I/StG 77, escorted by Messerschmitt Bf 109s from JG 27, launched an attack on the convoy codenamed BACON as it sailed past Portland.
+Three Hurricanes from No. 238 Squadron, scrambled from Middle Wallop, intercepted the raid and succeeded in shooting down one Ju 87.

-At 1430 hours, Bf 110 fighter-bombers of 3./ErprGr 210 attacked Dover Harbour, damaging the British destroyer HMS Walpole.
-RAF fighters chased the enemy aircraft towards France but did not make contact.
+At 1430 hours, Bf 110 fighter-bombers from 3./ErprGr 210 struck Dover Harbour, damaging the British destroyer HMS Walpole.
+RAF fighters pursued the attackers toward France but were unable to make contact before they escaped.

-At 1706 hours, six minesweeper trawlers, escorted by the British destroyers HMS Wren and HMS Montrose, were attacked off Aldeburgh by He 111 bombers from KG 53.
-HMS Wren was sunk and HMS Montrose was damaged.
+Later, at 1706 hours, six minesweeper trawlers escorted by the British destroyers HMS Wren and HMS Montrose came under attack off Aldeburgh by Heinkel He 111 bombers from KG 53.
+HMS Wren was sunk during the assault, and HMS Montrose sustained damage.

-At 1730 hours, Dover Harbour was attacked again.
-The British destroyer HMS Codrington was sunk and the depot ship HMS Sandhurst was badly damaged.
-Six Spitfires from No. 41 Squadron together with twenty-four Hurricanes from Nos.
-501 and 615 Squadrons were scrambled to intercept the enemy aircraft.
-One Hurricane was lost.
-Following the combat, an He 59 air-sea rescue aircraft was intercepted and shot down.
+At 1730 hours, Dover Harbour faced another devastating Luftwaffe raid.
+The destroyer HMS Codrington was sunk, and the depot ship HMS Sandhurst was severely damaged.
+In response, six Spitfires from No. 41 Squadron and twenty-four Hurricanes from Nos.
+501 and 615 Squadrons were scrambled to intercept.
+During the intense engagement, one Hurricane was lost.
+After the combat, an He 59 air-sea rescue aircraft was intercepted and shot down.

 German Losses